nustark/opt-sims/README.md

 1. navigate to "venv/bin"
 2. run `source activate` (on unix)
 3. run `pip install` here (if necessary)
-4. `cd` to directory with python script and run
+4. `cd` to directory with python script and run, eg: `python main.py`
 6. run `deactivate` when done